How to Use Chord Groove

 • Save your favourite grooves for later practice.

-Tip: Create one simple groove for slow practice, then make a busier version when you want the progression to feel more energetic.
+Tip: Create one simple groove for slow practice, then update it or make a busier version when you want the progression to feel more energetic.

 Playback & BPM

-• On the Grooves screen, Select one or two grooves.
+• On the Grooves screen, select one or two saved grooves.

 • The Play screen will display the selected chords and grooves.